 - Ask questions in your posts to encourage comment responses.

 - Encourage comments straight-up.

 - Reply to questions in the comments of your posts.

-- Reply to feedback in your posts’ comments.
+- Reply to feedback in your post comments.

 - Ask questions as comments within your own posts.

 If you need help with your social media strategy, we encourage you to contact us today.
-Social media posting and Facebook/Instagram Ads management are just some services that we we offer, and we’d be happy to discuss with you the many ways in which we can help your organization with its social media; from image or video creation, ad-copy writing, posting, boosts/ads management, and more.
+Social media posting and Facebook, and Instagram Ads management are just some services that we offer, and we’d be happy to discuss with you the many ways in which we can help your organization with its social media; from image or social video creation, ad-copy writing, posting, boosted posts, ads management, and more.